dnvriend/design-patterns-study/README.md

 However, the capability of a domain entity to enforce local data constraints is only a single property in a set of desirable qualities in a system; while the ADM sacrifices this ability at the granularity of the individual domain entities, it does so in exchange for greater potential `flexibility` and `maintainability` of the overall implementation by allowing the domain logic to be implemented in dedicated classes (and exposed via interfaces).

 ### My personal opinion
 Distributing logic all over the place, does not make for a good maintainable product.
 However, this is very implementation specific.
 Using Akka with Persistence, the persistence responsibility is delegated to the Akka runtime and therefor transparant to the implementation.
 The Actor handles messages, which makes for better testability, and the best encapsulation / loose coupling I have ever seen in a runtime.
 Handling these messages with event handlers can still make for good testable software by modulizing code eg. using facade or services.
-Akka makes a RDM viable and can be used anywhere.
+Akka makes a Rich Data Model viable and can be used anywhere.

 ## Benefits
 * Clear separation between logic and data; (Procedural programming).
 Each procedure operates on the data.